top of page

 background

 Although I believe the subject is of utmost importance in composing natural images, that doesn’t discount the role that composition, handling of lighting, and focus play in image creation.
 In many cases, to best reproduce what is seen with my naked eye requires more technical and situational understanding than is often considered.
-When non-photographers ask me how I “took an image,” and I reply with something even at the base level of interworkings in a camera, I tend to get an inquisitive look as if silently considering that using a camera isn’t any more difficult than snapping a well-composed shot on a modern phone camera.
 Even without this knowledge, photography can be art, but every step taken to understand more about the craft furthers the sentiment that Photography is a genuine art form.

 bottom of page